HabeebaMaryam/Java_Interview_Questions/README.md

   So, while it's possible in theory, in practice, programming languages are essential for effective and scalable communication with computers.
 # 3. What are the differences between high-level and low-level programming languages?
 The main difference lies in abstraction and closeness to hardware.
 High-level programming languages like Python, Java, or JavaScript are designed to be easy for humans to read and write.
-They are more abstracted from hardware and come with features like memory management, built-in libraries, and portability across systems.< br/>
+They are more abstracted from hardware and come with features like memory management, built-in libraries, and portability across systems. <br />
 Low-level languages like Assembly or C provide less abstraction and give more direct control over hardware, making them ideal for system programming, embedded systems, or performance-critical applications.
 In short, high-level languages prioritize developer productivity and readability, while low-level languages offer better performance and control over system resources.
 #Question - 1 :- What are 4 pillars of OOPS?